 Gong Xi Fa Cai

-2023 is the Year of the Golden Rabbit.
-The symbol is the fourth sign of the Chinese Zodiac, which consists of 12 animal signs.
+2024 is the Year of the Dragon.
+The symbol is the fifth sign of the Chinese Zodiac, which consists of 12 animal signs.

 The Chinese zodiac follows a twelve year cycle with each of the years being named after an animal.
 The Chinese believe that the animal ruling one's birth year has a profound influence on personality and destiny.